Louis de Saint-Gelais: Grand Tour

 Catherine was at this time undertaking a grand tour of the kingdom with her son the king, to assure herself of the autonomy of the crown from the influence of the rival factions (chief among them the Lorraine-Guise).
 This was a 27-month voyage around France.
 To aid the accomplishment of this, at this time Catherine concentrated more state power in the hands of men whose loyalty to the crown was assured.
 She targeted uncommitted Catholic nobles of the older generation as well as new courtiers to this end.
 Among those elevated in this process were Louis de Gonzague, who was established as the duc de Nevers by marriage to the heiress Henriette, the comte de Retz and Lanssac.
 When the court had reached Roussillon, they wrote to Lanssac on 26 July.
 He was charged with joining with the baron de Jarnac the governor of La Rochelle and Aunis to work to ensure the people of the governate showed more obedience to the pacification edict.
 At this time Lanssac was at his residence in Bourg where he was putting his personal affairs in order.
 In August 1564 he convened the notables of La Rochelle urging them to uphold the edict of Amboise and suppress disorders in the city.
 The magistrates of the city were reminded of their obligations to the pacification edict, and he implored both the Protestant and Catholic clergy to avoid incendiary sermons and live in good peace with their neighbours even if they were another religion.

 On 25 July 1564 the Holy Roman Emperor Ferdinand died.
 Lanssac was entrusted by Catherine with communicating the king's sadness at the news to the new Emperor Maximilian.
 He was also to negotiate an end to the wars of religion with Maximilian.
 At the time of receiving this mission he was in Avignon, and he travelled to Vienna, where, probably failing to find the Emperor, in November he travelled on to Prague.
 He was received very generously at the Imperial court, and would later write that any Imperial representative to France needed to be likewise fêted.
-Lanssac tried and failed to negotiate a marriage between Charles' sister Marguerite with the Emperors son Rudolf.
+Lanssac tried and failed to negotiate a marriage between Charles' sister Marguerite with the Emperor's son Rudolf.
 On 9 December he arrived in Augsburg where he was a guest of the Fugger.
 Back in France in February 1565 he met with his old patron the connétable de Montmorency in Toulouse who was preparing the way for the arrival of the French court.
 He was present for the king's lit de justice, upon the latter's arrival, and attended meetings of the conseil privé.